Zero-Trust Architecture with Caddy

 }

-I have injected the header manipulation in reverse-proxy because I am trust issues and like to be explicit in this regard.
+I have injected the header manipulation in reverse-proxy because I have trust issues and like to be explicit in this regard.
 This configuration will start by obtaining a certificate for the domain www.${base_subdomain}${base_domain} from Let’s Encrypt or ZeroSSL, and it will obtain a certificate for the domain edge.internal.${base_subdomain}${base_domain} from the ACME CA.

 Conclusion

 For all intents and purposes, the experiment to develop fully authenticated infrastructure with mTLS and Caddy being the PKI provider is successful.
 Caddy is able to facilitate the needs to provide and utilize TLS certificates to deploy zero-trust infrastructure.
-The experiemnt is also successful in its purpose to highlight areas of improvement for Caddy to be better PKI provider for full automation of mTLS deployment.
+The experiment is also successful in its purpose to highlight areas of improvement for Caddy to be better PKI provider for full automation of mTLS deployment.

 I opted to exclude the Terraform definitions of the droplets, firewalls, database cluster, and DNS record because Terraform is not the focus of this walkthrough.
 The GitHub repository contains runnable Terraform project of the infrastructure.
 If you’re interested in seeing the full project, which I have deployed numerous times as I developed this post, visit the GitHub repository, play with the code, and let me know what you think.